Alex-Hamblin/CGAssignment1/README.md

-specular was applied to the environment to create a ghostly look, we also changed the colour to fit this style.
+specular was applied to the environment to create a ghostly look, we also changed the colour to fit this style. it created a look that made it seem that the light was being absorbed into the ground.
+Creating a very unique look to the environment, the look we were going for in this area was more of a ghostly possessed environment, which this lighting acheived perfectly.

 Decal: